 How to Get Free Flights!

-***Note to the Reader: I have personally used the techniques mentioned in this article, therefore I feel 100% comfortable recommending them to other financially responsible people who wish to make travel a priority.
-I do not, however, recommend using these tips if either of the following situations applies to you: 1) You have significant (or any) credit card debt, or 2) You simply do not trust yourself to open & manage several credit card accounts.
+***Note to the Reader: I’ve personally used the techniques in this article, “How to Get Free Flights,” therefore I feel 100% comfortable recommending them to other financially responsible people who wish to make travel a priority.
+I do not, however, recommend using these tips if either of the following applies to you: 1) You have significant credit card debt, or 2) You simply do not trust yourself to open & manage several credit card accounts.
 In those cases, what I suggest could be more detrimental than helpful.

 How I Got $3,650 in Free Flights!

 And the good news is: virtually ANYONE can do this!!!
-If you are American, have decent credit & the ability to apply for a new credit card ~ then you can follow the steps I’ve taken & get your first free flight within the next 2-3 months.
+If you’re American or British, have decent credit & the ability to apply for a new credit card ~ then you can follow the steps I’ve taken & get your first free flight within the next 2-3 months.